chauncygu/Safe-Multi-Agent-Isaac-Gym/README.md

 # Safe Multi-Agent Isaac Gym Benchmark (Safe MAIG)

-Safe Multi-Agent Isaac Gym benchmark for safe multi-agent reinforcement learning research.
+Safe Multi-Agent Isaac Gym benchmark is for safe multi-agent reinforcement learning research.

 ***
 The README is organized as follows: